felipecembranelli/blockchain-rewards/README.md

 ## Features

 - Metamask integration using web3.js
-- Creates a fake cryptocurrency, using symbol CEM (refers to my last name "Cembranelli"), following [ERC-20](https://www.investopedia.com/news/what-erc20-and-what-does-it-mean-ethereum/) token standard
+- Creates a fake cryptocurrency (technically a token), using symbol CEM (refers to my last name "Cembranelli"), following [ERC-20](https://www.investopedia.com/news/what-erc20-and-what-does-it-mean-ethereum/) token standard

+### For Partners:
+- Allows administrator to register new partners that will be joining the reward program
+- Allows administrator to define the partner points balance
+- Apply points reconciliation logic during the redeem process (**TBD: No logic implemented currently**)
+### For Members:
-- Allows user to reedem products based on his wallet account balance
+- Allows member to reedem products based on his wallet account balance
-- Allows administrator to issue tokens (coins) to the users
+- Allows administrator to issue points (tokens) to the members

 ## Stack

 - [Truffle](https://trufflesuite.com/): This comes with a development environment, a testing framework, and a development blockchain.